· FODMAP Diet Guide · guides · 9 min read

 - Adjust the approach if needed

 Some days will be better than others.
 Stress, hormones, sleep, and other factors affect IBS symptoms beyond diet.
-Give the full 2-6 weeks before evaluating effectiveness.
+Give the full 2-6 weeks before judging whether the diet is working.

 Signs You’re Ready for Reintroduction